 \section{Conclusions}

-We have presented an enhanced ON method with optical cross-sections measured using six spectral channels using both linear and radial polarisation to probe both in-plane and out-of-plane NP response.
-Measuring $30\,\nm$ ultra-uniform gold nanospheres, we demonstrated significant improvement in the precision and accuracy of the method.
-Precision in the size and shape has been improved to $\pm 0.25\,\nm$ and $<5\%$, respectively.
-The accuracy is within 10\% in shape and 8\% in size using TEM measurements as reference.
-We examined the effect of the permittivity dataset on the morphometry retrieval and found that Olmon {\it et al}.\cite{OlmonPRB12} with surface damping factor $g=1.8$ yields the best results.
-We showed that the accuracy in size is limited by the Rayleigh-Gans model employed.
-Including retardation, as shown for spherical particles using Mie theory, allows to improve the accuracy to sub-nm.
-Future development could see the use of numerical models, capable of treating particles outside of the limitations analytical models.
-Another approximation which could be limiting is the use of a local permittivity to describe the nanoparticle optical response, which is known to break down on the sub-nm scale in general.
+We have presented an enhanced ON method with optical cross-sections measured using six spectral channels, and both linear and radial polarisation to probe both in-plane and out-of-plane NP response.
+For nominally $30\,\nm$ ultra-uniform gold nanospheres, we demonstrated significant improvement in the precision and accuracy of the method.
+Precision in the size and shape has been improved to below $0.1\,\nm$ and $5\%$, respectively.
+We examined the effect of the permittivity dataset on the morphometry retrieval and found that McPeak {\it et al}.\cite{McPeakACSP15} with surface damping factor $g=1.8$ yields the best results.
+We find that the small effect of retardation for these NP, which are some 12 times smaller than the light wavelength in the surrounding medium, provides a LSPR red-shift of some 5\,nm.
+This is significant due to the high precision of the measurements, and correcting for it improves accuracy to within 5\% in shape and size using TEM measurements as reference.
+We however note that this accuracy is contingent on the permittivity used to describe the material response.

+Future development could see the use of numerical models, capable of treating particles outside of the limitations of analytical models.
+Another approximation limiting the accuracy is the use of a local permittivity to describe the nanoparticle optical response, which is known to break down on the sub-nm scale in general.
 Again, more complex theory models\cite{ChristensenPRL17} can be used to improve on this.

-The precision of the method is so high that small systematic effects in the experimental setup, such as the angular resolved transmission and the angular intensity distributions, are relevant to achieve an accuracy comparable of better than the precision.
+The precision of the method is so high that small systematic effects in the experimental setup, such as the angular resolved transmission and the angular intensity distributions, are relevant to achieve an accuracy comparable to, or better than, the precision.
 These can be corrected by further characterisation of the instrumentation.

-Overall, this study shows the potential of the ON not only as as a complement to TEM, but also as a standalone methodology for accurate NP morphometric studies.
-It also offers an interesting approach to determining the permittivity of materials on the nanoscale.
-Specifically, it could be used to uncover the effects of non-local permittivities to describe nanoparticle optical response.
+Overall, this study shows the ability of the ON to complement TEM, and as a stand-alone methodology for accurate NP morphometric studies.
+It also offers an interesting approach to determine the permittivity of materials on the nanoscale, and to uncover non-local effects.